hartmuthnowak/icu.dashboard/README.md

 ## License
 ICU.dashboard is an open source application and distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
 Therefore, sharing and improvements of this application are highly appreciated.
+This application comes with a Oracle Database JDBC driver (ojdbc7.jar) which is governed by the No-clickthrough FUTC license (see LICENSE_OJDBC).

 ## Installation instructions
 TODO